mediaoasisksa/quranesh/replit.md

 - **Styling**: Tailwind CSS with CSS variables for theming and Arabic font support (Amiri)
 - **State Management**: TanStack Query for server state and local React state for UI
 - **Speech Synthesis**: Browser Web Speech API for Arabic text-to-speech functionality
-- **Internationalization**: Custom i18n system with Context API supporting English, Bahasa Indonesia, Turkish, Arabic, Chinese, Swahili, and Somali with RTL/LTR switching
+- **Internationalization**: Custom i18n system with Context API supporting English, Bahasa Indonesia, Turkish, Arabic, Chinese, Swahili, Somali, and Bosnian with RTL/LTR switching
   - Language toggle button positioned in navigation header on all pages
-  - Cycles through: English → Bahasa Indonesia → Turkish → Arabic → Chinese → Swahili → Somali → English
+  - Cycles through: English → Bahasa Indonesia → Turkish → Arabic → Chinese → Swahili → Somali → Bosnian → English
   - Automatic direction switching (RTL for Arabic, LTR for all other languages)
   - Language preference persisted in localStorage
-  - Full translations for all UI elements in all seven languages (200+ translation keys each)
+  - Full translations for all UI elements in all eight languages (200+ translation keys each)

 ## Backend Architecture
 - **Server**: Express.js with TypeScript running in ESM mode